berkeleybop/berkeleybop.github.io/best_practice.md

 - Include a README.md
    - provide sufficient context
    - don't boil the ocean - put reference material in a separate reference guide
+   - include examples and use [txm](https://github.com/anko/txm) to use these as tests
 - Create reference documentation using RTD/Sphinx
    - let inline docstrings in Python do most of the work for you
 - Include installation instructions